Flying with a Newborn: Tips for a Smooth Journey

 Essential Tips for Caring for a Premature Baby at Home

-As new parents, one of your top priorities is making sure of your baby’s health and well-being.
 So, it’s natural to feel concerned if you notice a flat spot forming on your baby’s head.
 Known as Flat Head Syndrome or Positional Plagiocephaly, this condition can make the back or side of a baby’s head appear flattened.
-The good news is that it’s common, and in most cases, it’s temporary and treatable with the right steps.
+Plagiocephaly*, and it makes the back or side of a baby’s head look a bit flattened.
+The most important thing to know is that it’s very common, it’s not usually serious, and parents can almost always fix it with simple steps.

 The most common causes include: